wso2/identity-apps/docs/release/README.md

 # Root of the project
 pnpm changeset
 ```
+> Note: Changeset identifies the changed packages comparing your `feature branch` to with the `master branch`.
+If these branches are not properly synced with remote, you'll some irrelevant packages listed under changed packages.
+It is recommended to rebase your `feature branch` and `master branch` with remote before executing `pnpm changeset`.

 This will open a prompt to select the packages that have changed.
 Select the packages that have changed and press `Enter`.